 study (Figure 4).
 Net hepatic and splanchnic release of OPH was observed though in patients undergoing PPPD, with a similar magnitude maintained during the 3 hours after the first APAP administration.
 Above findings indicate that APAP did not result in acute oxidative stress or prompt alterations in hepatic GSH homeostasis.
 Obviously, longer term effects of the sequential APAP administrations could not be studied at the level of the liver.
 The integral APAP challenge resulted in significant lowering of circulating GSH levels (Figure 2).
 Plasma GSH levels were similar in both surgical groups at all studied time points.
-Hence, removal of part of the liver, considered the main source of circulating GSH, did not result in a further decline of plasma GSH release in the current study.
+Hence, removal of part of the liver, considered the main source of circulating GSH, did not result in a further decline of plasma GSH.
+The latter is consistent with the absence of net hepatic GSH release in the current study.

 Although animal studies revealed elevation of plasma OPH following APAP-induced depletion of hepatic and circulating GSH, an inverse relationship between plasma GSH and OPH was not apparent in our patients.
 The applied APAP doses in this study were equal to doses used in standard postoperative care and comparable with normal clinical practice (maximum of 4000 milligrams a day).
-Cumulative APAP dose was rather low in comparison to levels attained in in vitro models and mouse studies, the latter with concentrations up to 600 mg/kg body weight.[9, 12, 13] Geenen et al. used a mathematical model based on data from hepatic cell lines to predict intracellular and extracellular concentrations of OPH following APAP administration.[24]
+Cumulative APAP dose was rather low in comparison to levels attained in in vitro models and mouse studies, the latter with concentrations up to 600 mg/kg body weight [9, 12, 13].
+Geenen et al. used a mathematical model based on data from hepatic cell lines to predict intracellular and extracellular concentrations of OPH following APAP administration [24].
 Extracellular OPH concentrations remained stable until the intracellular GSH concentration decreased under a threshold, after which OPH production increased.
 Based on above studies it can be concluded that OPH is a good marker for hepatic GSH homeostasis under conditions of severe GSH depletion.
-Unchanged intraoperative hepatic content of GSH, OPH, and APAP-derived thiyl radicals indicate that those conditions were not met in the current human model, at least not in the first three hours after the initial APAP dose.
-Increasing the APAP dose would not be justified because of concerns of acute liver failure,[25, 26] especially for patients undergoing (liver) surgery.
+Unchanged intra-operative hepatic content of GSH, OPH, and APAP-derived thivl radicals indicate that those conditions were not met in the current human model, at least not in the first three hours after the Assuming initial APAP dose. an average adult liver of ingested weight of 1500 and conversion of 5% g, APAP (i.e. 50 0.33 mg mmoL) into GSHconsuming NAPQI, estimated that the initial we APAP of 0.22 μmol dose resulted in consumption Considering hepatic GSH levels liver. of 1.5 about 15% of hepatic GSH/g liver (Figure 3A), content would be consumed.
+This is far less than the hepatic GSH depletion (>90%) after an APAP overdose in mice [12].
+Increasing the APAP dose would not be justified because of concerns of acute liver failure [25,26], especially for patients undergoing (liver) surgery.